Barns

 * Construction time may vary based on experience & project requirements

-Farm storage cost factors & customizations
+Cost factors & customizations

-Simple animal run-ins or equipment coveralls are the cheapest farm buildings because they only consist of the steel arches you assemble and erect.
-If you need protection beyond shelter for your animals and equipment, you’ll want to consider these common barn-building customizations and size options.
+Simple animal run-ins or equipment coveralls are the cheapest options because they only consist of the steel arches you assemble and erect.
+If you need protection beyond shelter from the elements, you’ll want to consider these common barn-building customizations and size options.

 Barn endwall configurations